ssrikantan/langgraph-multi-agent-travel-sample/README.md

 13. "interesting - i like the museums, what options are there? "
 14. "OK great pick one and book it for my second day there."

+---

+# Architecture Deep Dives

 ## Request/Response Pipeline (Foundry → LangGraph)

 Understanding how config and state flow through the system:

 ### 1. Client Request
-Client (e.g., [foundry-agent-client-sdk.py](agent-client/foundry-agent-client-sdk.py)) sends messages to the Foundry Agent Server endpoint.
+Client sends messages to the Foundry Agent Server endpoint.
 The server assigns or receives a `conversation_id` to track the conversation.

 ### 2. Container Startup
 [container.py](container.py) starts the Agent Framework server: